Automation study of online businesses: 1000+ experts reveal how and where they use it

 That being said, here is what we found about automated software testing

-63% of software development businesses that we asked, relied on automated testing services for the development of their web and mobile applications.
+63% of software development businesses that we asked, relied on automated testing services for mobile applications development and web development.

 Manual vs. automation testing